 I picked up a very inexpensive tie-dye zodiac wall hanging at Camden Market and used it to cover most of a bright red wall.

-In my current bedroom, my wall hanging is attached to the back of my bed-frame.
+In my current bedroom, the wall hanging is attached to the back of my bed-frame!

 In my first-year student halls, we had hideous carpet in the bedrooms.
 I immediately covered it up with a huge fluffy rug, and it helped me feel cosier.